 Each cycle now takes days instead of months, which means you can burn through six ideas in the time it used to take to build one.
 This feels like progress.
 It isn’t.
 You’re iterating fast on the wrong variable.

-Why AI Makes This Pattern Worse
+Why Does AI Make This Pattern Worse?

 Three forces are pushing builders deeper into this trap:

 Zero friction to start.
-When building required significant upfront investment — weeks of setup, architecture decisions, infrastructure — there was a natural pause.
+When building required significant upfront investment, weeks of setup, architecture decisions, infrastructure, there was a natural pause.
 You asked yourself whether it was worth it.
 That friction was annoying, but it also created a forcing function to think.
 AI removed that forcing function.
 You can go from idea to deployed app in 48 hours, which means there’s no moment that demands you stop and ask whether you should.

 Building feels like progress.
 Every feature you ship triggers a small dopamine hit.
 You’re making decisions.
 You’re moving.
 The momentum feels productive.
-But if you’re shipping features nobody asked for, you’re not making progress — you’re just moving in the wrong direction with high energy.
+But if you’re shipping features nobody asked for, you’re not making progress, you’re just moving in the wrong direction with high energy.
 Busyness is not traction.

 The Validation-First Workflow